wildthink/USDKDemo/README.md

 ## Account Setup

-> NOTE: Apple's Safari Browser is NOT currently supported, use Firefox or Chrome instead and install the SigghtCall browser plugin as directed.
+> NOTE: Apple's Safari Browser is NOT currently supported, use Firefox or Chrome instead and install the SightCall browser plugin as directed.
 >

 #### SightCall Account

+To use the SDK you must first set up your account with SightCall.
+Refer to the detailed documentation on fully managing your account but for this example these are the essential steps.

 Log into https://admin.sightcall.com/ and create a `agent user` and `use case`.

-TODO: Visual aid

 - Admin: TENANT: Users: Desktop Agents
 - Admin: TENANT: Use Cases: Use Cases CODE